lfoppiano/grobid-quantities/README.md

 > mvn generate-resources -Ptrain_quantities

+For training the unit model:

+> mvn generate-resources -Ptrain_units

-The model will be saved under grobid-home/models/quantities (the directory must exist!).
+The models will be saved under grobid-home/models/quantities and grobid-home/models/quantities respectively.

 ## Generation of training data